ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

    :answer_d: null
    :answer_e: hI tHERE
    :correct: c
    :feedback_a: Strings are immutable and so any change to a string returns a new string.
-Step through the code at https://shorturl.at/klorI.
    :feedback_b: Strings are immutable and so any change to a string returns a new string.
-Step through the code at https://shorturl.at/klorI.
    :feedback_c: Correct!
    :feedback_d: Strings are immutable and so any changes to a string returns a new string.
-Step through the code at https://shorturl.at/klorI.
    :feedback_e: Strings are immutable and so any changes to a string returns a new string.
-Step through the code at https://shorturl.at/klorI.

    Consider the following code.
 What string is referenced by ``s1`` after the code executes?